Q: Is Moreau Emergency Squad, Inc. a public agency?

 Q: If this is a non-profit corporation, why do you bill for your services?

 There are many operating expenses related to running an ambulance service.
-The vehicles and building must be paid for and maintained, diesel fuel must be purchased in large quantities, continuous medical education, and medical equipment and supplies must be paid for.
-As oil prices increase, diesel fuel and any petroleum-containing products (including medical supplies made from plastics) are becoming progressively more expensive.
+The vehicles and building must be paid for and maintained, fuel must be purchased in large quantities, continuous medical education, and medical equipment and supplies must be paid for.
+As fuel prices increase, fuel and any petroleum-containing products (including medical supplies made from plastics) are becoming progressively more expensive.
 Each of these operating expenses is paid for with town contract money and donations.

 Maintaining paid Paramedics, EMT’s and in-house billing staff while most volunteers are at work is also a very significant expense.
 Although we would like to operate based only on donations from the community, this is not even remotely possible.
 It is through prompt and efficient billing that Moreau Emergency Squad, Inc. is able to generate revenue to pay for the paid employees of our agency.
-In reality, this is the money that we work for and we collect!
+In reality, this is the money that we work for, and we collect!
 This is NOT taxpayer money.
 The taxpayer money that is received from contracts with the Towns of Moreau and Northumberland and the Village of South Glens Falls is utilized for day-to-day expenditures (heating and lights, vehicle maintenance, mortgage, continuous medical education, Etc.).

 Q: Do you receive money from the Town of Moreau, Town of Northumberland and the Village of South Glens Falls?

 We do not receive any county or state funding.
 We also do not receive any funding from or through the fire departments.
 We do receive contractual money from each of these municipalities in order to pay for our day-to-day operating expenditures.
 This is estimated to be 30% of our operating budget.
 The bulk of our revenue has to come from revenue recovery (billing of patients or their insurance companies), however, this is specifically utilized for payroll expenses.
-It should be noted that Moreau Emergency Squad, Inc. has twenty-one paid Paramedics, seventeen paid EMT’s, and two paid in-house billing specialists.
+It should be noted that Moreau Emergency Squad, Inc. has twenty-two paid Paramedics, twenty-five paid EMT’s, and two paid in-house billing specialists.
 Our billing specialists are also trained ambulance billing coders.

 Q: What happens to the contract money once Moreau Emergency Squad, Inc. receives it from the town?